RadoslawCzubak/bikeer/README.md

 - [ ] **Route Saving**: Saving cycling routes for later review and analysis.
 - [ ] **Bike Repair Shops**: The application will provide a list of bike repair stations in the area.

+# Native UI in KMM App

+One of the powerful aspects of the Kotlin Multiplatform Mobile (KMM) platform is its ability to implement Native UI.
+This feature allows the KMM developers to utilize the advantages of native UI toolkits while sharing the core logic across iOS and Android.

+This application employs Jetpack Compose for Android and SwiftUI for iOS.
+This design makes the app user-friendly for both iOS and Android users, as it allows them to understand the app's structure and all its unique features with ease.